eunkiyomi/eunkiyomi/README.md

 ### Hi there 👋

+Nice to meet u!
+I'm Eunki, an undergraduate student in KAIST School of Computing.

+- 🔭 I’m currently working on
+  - Research on AR Emoji Interface
+  - 🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄🦄
+- 🌱 I’m currently learning
+  - Computer networking
+  - Database system concepts
+  - Social computing
+  - Software engineering
+- 📫 How to reach me
+  - Feel free to send an email to ppyapmail@gmail.com!

 <!--
 **eunkiyomi/eunkiyomi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.